-The objectives of the MAT are summarised as
+The objectives of the Multi Academy Trust are summarised as

-- to improve the educational provision in all existing academies - to strengthen the governance and internal controls of the Trust and academies. - to engage positively with staff, commissioners, and regulators.
+- to improve the educational provision in all existing Academies; - to strengthen the governance and internal controls of the Trust and Academies; and, - to engage positively with staff, commissioners, and regulators.

-Key activities and targets were identified in the Trust Development Plan and were influenced by the significant challenges and opportunities arising from national changes in education policy and funding.
+Key activities and targets were identified in the Trust Strategic Priorities & Plan, building on the previous strategy and taking account of national changes in education policy and funding.
 The activities included the following: